kubernetes/ingress-nginx/README.md

 A more adequate value to support websockets is a value higher than one hour (`3600`).

+**Important:** If the NGINX ingress controller is exposed with a service `type=LoadBalancer` make sure the protocol between the loadbalancer and NGINX is TCP.

 ### Optimizing TLS Time To First Byte (TTTFB)

 NGINX provides the configuration option [ssl_buffer_size](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_buffer_size) to allow the optimization of the TLS record size.